itk-dev/colibo-docs-extrator/README.md

 # Colibo document extractor

-A synchronization tool that extracts documents from Colibo and uploads them to Open WebUI knowledge base.
+A synchronization tool that extracts documents from Colibo and uploads them to Open-WebUI knowledge base.

 ## Overview

-Colibo document extractor is a command-line utility that synchronizes documents between Colibo (a document management system) and Open WebUI (a knowledge base platform).
-It allows you to extract documents from Colibo, maintaining their structure, and upload them to your Open WebUI knowledge base for enhanced accessibility and AI-powered search.
+Colibo document extractor is a command-line utility that synchronizes documents between Colibo (a document management system) and Open-WebUI (a knowledge base platform).
+It allows you to extract documents from Colibo, maintaining their structure, and upload them to your Open-WebUI knowledge base for enhanced accessibility and AI-powered search.

 ## Features

-- **Document Synchronization**: Synchronize documents from Colibo to Open WebUI starting from a specified root document
+- **Document Synchronization**: Synchronize documents from Colibo to Open-WebUI starting from a specified root document
 - **Content Management**: Update existing documents when content changes
 - **Document Tracking**: Keep track of synchronized documents in a local database
-- **Document Deletion**: Remove documents from WebUI either individually or in bulk
+- **Document Deletion**: Remove documents from Open-WebUI either individually or in bulk
 - **Listing Functionality**: View all currently synchronized documents

 ## Installation